Flatcar Container Linux

 Several different tools can be used to automate the provisioning of Flatcar Container Linux images.
 These guides can help you understand what each of the tools do, as well as provide plenty of examples of how to use them.

 Follow these guides to connect your machines together as a cluster.
-Configure machine parameters, create users, inject multiple SSH keys, and more with Container Linux Config.
+Configure machine parameters, create users, inject multiple SSH keys, and more with Butane configs.

 Flatcar Container Linux supports all of the popular methods for running containers, and you can choose to interact with the containers at a low-level, or use a higher level orchestration framework.
 These guides can help you choose and use the different container runtimes supported.